-- Intelligent agents need knowledge about the world for making good decisions. - The knowledge of an agent is stored in a knowledge base (KB) in the form of sentences in a knowledge representation (KR) language. - A knowledge-based agent needs a KB and an inference mechanism.
-It operates by storing sentences in its knowledge base, inferring new sentences with the inference mechanism, and using them to deduce which actions to take. - A representation language is defined by its syntax and semantics, which specify the structure of sentences and how they relate to the facts of the world. - The interpretation of a sentence is the fact to which it refers.
-If the fact is part of the actual world, then the sentence is true.
+- Intelligent agents need knowledge about the world for making good decisions - Agent's knowledge stored in a knowledge base (KB) as sentences in a knowledge representation (KR) language - A knowledge-based agent needs a KB and an inference mechanism.
+It operates by storing sentences in its KB, inferring new sentences and using them to deduce which actions to take - A representation language is defined by its syntax and semantics, which specify structure of sentences and how they relate to facts of the world - The interpretation of a sentence is fact to which it refers.
+If the fact is part of the actual world, then the sentence is true